Java

-State becomes useful when an object’s behavior changes meaningfully based on its current lifecycle stage.
-Without it, classes often fill up with conditionals like if (status == PAID && action == SHIP).
+State becomes useful when an object’s behavior changes meaningfully based on its lifecycle stage.
+Without it, classes often fill up with conditionals like if (status == PAID && action == SHIP), and that logic only gets messier as transitions grow.

-Orders move through states:
+Problem description: Orders move through these stages:

 • new